hattieonline/being/content/en/docs/prologue/Winter.md

 you don’t speak spanish,
 y no quiero hablar sobre eso.

+## childsplay

 the game must be that: i reveal more about me,
-bits nobody really actually wants to know,
+the bits nobody really actually wants to know, and
-and i wait like some kind of hungry cat for you to
+i wait like some kind of hungry cat for you to
-ask
+*ask*

 but the game is slated to be a losing game, and
 i don’t tell you that, and
 i do that on purpose, and
-i pretend that i prefer it that way—
+i pretend i prefer it that way.
-please,
-don’t ask. take the warnings and
+please, take the warnings and
 go

-the next level of the game is: will i feel
+the next level of the game is:
+will i feel grotesque and
-grotesque and will you make me feel
+will you make me feel dramatic
-dramatic just like my mom does? and will
+just like my mom does?
-you think,
+and will you think
-“of course you have issues with
+*of course you have issues with
 your mother, and of course
 you think your body has been violated
 because of course,
 there must be a reason that your
 hot young tight body
-cannot be touched”
+cannot be touched*

 but back to me,
 and you would like to know,
 could you still fuck me?

 i lose the game,
 i return to the previous page,
 you choose a different option
-end scene

-but then what if
+but then
-the space between us is negative
+what if the space between us is negative
-and one of my legs, two aorta, a hand is
+and one of my legs, two aorta, a hand
-at fusion with your respective appendages.
+is at fusion with your respective appendages?
 what then?

 what if you stare at me the wrong way?
-what if i remember the intuition that i lost
-from playing too many of my cards,
-what if you sit in front of me
-and, what if i don’t recognize you?
+what if you sit in front of me and i don’t recognize you?
 even worse: what if you are exactly what i imagined?
 even better: what if you are exactly what i imagined?